-Fig. 1: Measurements were made-SON-NM: supraorbital notch or foramen to nasal midline; SON-OR: supraorbital notch or foramen to orbital rim; ST-NM: supratrochlear foramen to nasal midline; IOR-MM: infraorbital rim to maxillary midline; IOF-IOR: infraorbital foramen to infraorbital rim; A: from gingival sulcus to mental foramen; B: from mental foramen to inferior border of mandible; C: from symphysis menti to the mental foramen (in curved line related to mandibular curvature as measured with a flexible ruler); D: the ratio of A/A+B = D; S: straight measurements from symphysis menti to the mental foramen (in straight line and not related to mandibular curvature as measured with a sliding caliber)
+Fig. 1: Measurements were made-SON-NM: Supraorbital notch or foramen to nasal midline; SON-OR: Supraorbital notch or foramen to orbital rim; ST-NM: Supratrochlear foramen to nasal midline; IOR-MM: Infraorbital rim to maxillary midline; IOF-IOR: Infraorbital foramen to infraorbital rim; A: From gingival sulcus to mental foramen; B: From mental foramen to inferior border of mandible; C: From symphysis menti to the mental foramen (in curved line related to mandibular curvature as measured with a flexible ruler); D: The ratio of A/A+B: D; S: Straight measurements from symphysis menti to the mental foramen to related to mandibular curvature as measured with a sliding caliber)

 symphysis menti was measured straight and along the curvature of mandibular bone.
-Measurements in vertical plane were also made: (i) from gingival sulcus to mental foramen = A, (ii) from mental foramen to inferior border of mandible = B, and (iii) the ratio of A/A+B=D (Fig. 1).
+Measurements in vertical plane were also made: (i) from gingival sulcus to mental foramen = A, (ii) from mental foramen to inferior border of mandible = B, and (iii) the ratio of A/A+B = D (Fig. 1).